 Sunset Cruise over San Francisco Bay

 Last evening in San Francisco, we chose a Sunset Cruise on a Luxury Catamaran.
-On this trip, you do not descend to the Alcatraz island but sail past it.
+On this trip, you do not descend to Alcatraz island but sail past it.
 But it’s an amazing experience.
 The views were stunning.
 It was relaxing sailing by Alcatraz Island, Sausalito, and the Golden Gate Bridge.
 View of the San Francisco city skyline and Golden Gate Bridge as the Pacific Ocean’s sunset were breathtaking.
 The Alcatraz prison looked a little creepy and majesty under the night lanterns.
-We could imagine how convicts tried to escape from the rocky island under the cover of night.
+We could imagine how convicts tried to escape from the rocky island under cover of night.

 Moreover, the price of this Sunset Cruise is affordable, and the experience is amazing.
 It’s one of the best Alcatraz tours.
 Therefore, we can honestly recommend it.
-It can be an interesting option, especially for couples who want to have a romantic evening.
+It can be an interesting option, especially for couples who want a romantic evening.

 Other Exciting Alcatraz Tours

 We have been to San Francisco many times.
 We love this city, and we visit it often.
 But we have made two Alcatraz tours so far.
 We can only recommend tours that we did.
 But of course, the choice of offers is much wider, depending on your interests or needs.

-On our dream list is Seaplane Tour.
-We would love to fly over the San Fransisco Bay, taking in views and photos of the Golden Gate Bridge, Alcatraz Island, Muir Woods, and more.
+On our dream list is Scenic Flight Tour.
+We would love to fly over San Fransisco Bay, taking in views and photos of the Golden Gate Bridge, Alcatraz Island, Muir Woods, and more.

 If you plan a visit to San Fransisco and don’t know where to stay, check our related article.